-6. How long does it take to receive completed mobile testing session?
+6. How long does it take to receive a completed mobile testing session?

 Most Mobile Recorder sessions are completed within hours.
 Demographics and screening requirements will affect fulfillment time.

-7. Do participants have to be sitting at their computer to complete mobile tests?
+7. Do participants have to be sitting at their computers to complete mobile tests?

 No. Mobile tests may be completed anywhere that’s safe and legal to use a mobile device (i.e. never while driving).
 Participants are not "tethered" to a computer.
 This means a participant can freely move about and test anywhere from the park to the couch at home.

 8. Do I need to change how I structure test tasks or questions for mobile?

 Yes.
 Avoid written answers when possible, rather, have people speak them aloud instead.